 By the late 18th century, people at all levels of British society, from the very wealthy to the destitute, were addicted to tea, imported from China mostly by the Portuguese.
 The British wanted to know more about China, this distant, indirect trading partner to whose product they were addicted.
 The Chinese seemed to be calling the shots in trade deals, demanding payment in silver, imposing a large trade imbalance and forbidding traders from leaving highly restricted areas of China or learning Chinese.
 The British wanted to negotiate at least as equals, so in 1793 King George III sent a colonial administrator, George Macartney, on Britain's first diplomatic mission to the ruler of China, the Qianlong Emperor.
 As a gift to commemorate the emperor's birthday, Macartney attempted to give him a gold box studded with diamonds, but before he could do this, to his shock, Macartney was ordered to kowtow (literally: "bang the head") before the emperor, an act in which "supplicants," as representatives of trading nations were termed, had to kneel and bow down until their foreheads touched the floor, an obvious expression of subservience.
 This was considered appropriate even for another ruler's delegate because the emperor was the "Son of Heaven," the representative of the divine on earth, so all other monarchs and leaders on Earth were subordinate to him.
 Macartney refused to kowtow because he believed that George III, though by then a "constitutional monarch" who shared power with Parliament, was certainly an equal ruler to any.
 The emperor took the gold box and tossed it aside as one would a cheap bauble.
 The mission was a failure, and 50 years later the British invaded China in the Opium Wars, forcing China to accept imports of opium and widespread addiction to it.
 It's basically a history of rival drug gangs.

-The obsession with trade balances and the question of who is supplicating whom is reminiscent of today, as President Trump and China wage a tariff war.
+The obsession with trade balances and the question of who is supplicating whom is reminiscent of today, as President Trump and China, led by Xi Jinping, wage a tariff war.
 Financial chaos has been the immediate result, though the struggle is not only about money; it also involves people's sensitive national identities, represented by the egos of leaders.
 Who is emperor over whom?
 Should Trump grovel and say, "Oh great Emperor Xi, Americans need you more than you need them!
 Please have mercy on us!"
 Or should Xi bang his head and cry, "Exalted Emperor Trump, the Chinese people need your creative spirit more than you need our cheap copies of things you invented!"

 Ironically, if this manufactured trade war becomes real and helps spark World War III, the ultimate purpose will be neither supporting egos nor making money.
 The ultimate purpose will be destabilizing the world to facilitate introduction of new technologies, bringing new definitions of "human."
 Aldous Huxley's visionary 1932 novel, Brave New World comes to mind, in which cloned, obediant humans live in corporate hives, while old-style humans, called "savages," are confined to desert camps.
 The most obscene word in the language is "mother".